-Roughly a third of the victims were either visiting or living temporarily with the dog’s owner.
+Roughly a third of the dog bite victims were either visiting or living temporarily with the dog’s owner.
 California and North Carolina led fatalities in the past year.
-Between 2005 and now, California was second in the nation with 28 deaths behind Texas, which had 32.
+Between 2005 and now, California was second in the nation with 28 deaths, behind Texas, which had 32.

 Dog Breeds Most Prone to Cause Bite Injuries

 The way dogs are treated indeed contributes to their behavior.
-There are many great owners out there who are capable of raising well-behaved canines.
+There are many great dog owners out there who are capable of raising well-behaved canines.
 That does not change that pit bulls, and rottweilers are statistically the most dangerous breeds.

 Pit bulls are statistically responsible for the death of a person in the United States every 19 days, and a rottweiler kills someone every 91 days.

 Preventing Riverside Dog Bite Injuries

 Riverside County requires that dogs are spayed or neutered.
-This is important because dogs that are spayed or neutered are less inclined to become aggressive.
+This is important because spayed or neutered dogs are less inclined to become aggressive.
 Owners can also prevent attacks by keeping their pets on a leash and by keeping them indoors.